Tchomas/pygame_testing/README.md

 https://techwithtim.net/tutorials/game-development-with-python/pygame-tutorial/

+# requirements
+Python 3

+pygame can be installed with:

-# requirements.txt
+pip install -r requirements.txt

-requirements are generated with command:
+requirements were generated with command:

 pip freeze > requirements.txt

-requirements are installed:

-pip install -r requirements.txt

 # how to play
 Move - arrowkeys